Fed must keep applying stimulus vigorously: Williams

 Williams has supported recent moves by Fed to bolster what he has described as a “lackluster” recovery.

-He joined the majority of his fellow policymakers in January’s decision signaling interest rates will stay near zero through late 2014, a year and a half longer than the Fed had previously projected.
+He joined the majority of his fellow policymakers in January’s decision signalling interest rates will stay near zero through late 2014, a year and a half longer than the Fed had previously projected.

-Williams acknowledged on Thursday that there was a range of views among Fed policymakers as to when it should start to raise interest rates and a range of opinions on how quickly ultra-loose policy should be unwound.

-“The time for exit is still well off into the future,” he said in response to questions from audience members trying to pin down a more precise timeline for eventual policy tightening.

 The San Francisco Fed chief is known as a monetary policy “dove” who is more concerned with the threat of high joblessness than high inflation.

-While the recent rise in oil prices was affecting consumer spending and confidence and curbing growth to some degree, other commodities have not seen a similar surge, he noted.
+While oil prices have run up again recently, the prices of other commodities have not seen a similar surge, he noted.

-“The current level of oil prices isn’t going to stall the recovery.
-It’s built into the forecast” for modest growth, he said.

-The economy should grow about 2.25 percent this year and 2.75 percent in 2013, he said, adding the main threat to his forecast was the debt crisis in Europe.